 In addition to liabilities, the Statement of Net Position includes a separate section for deferred inflows of resources.
 Deferred inflows of resources represent an acquisition of net assets that applies to future periods.

 (e) Cash and Cash Equivalents

-Cash and investments consist of deposits held in bank accounts and highly liquid overnight investment accounts, as well as deposits held by the State to fund future non-prize costs during the next month.
+Cash and investments consist of deposits held in lottery bank accounts as well as deposits held by the State Treasurer to fund future non-prize operating costs during the next month.

 (f) Accounts Receivables